Important tax dates for 2026

 Deadline to convert your RRSP to a Registered Retirement Income Fund (RRIF) if you turn age 71 in the year.

-Deadline to close your FHSA if you turn age 71 in the year.
+Deadline to close your FHSA if it is the earlier of:

 * If the deadline falls on a Saturday, Sunday, or a holiday, you have until the next business day.